 Virtually all of our distribution centers include designs to simplify the reuse and recycling of the corrugated cardboard we receive from our vendors.
 In addition to cardboard, some of our distribution centers have systems in place to recycle other materials, such as scrap metal, pallets, paper, glass, plastic, aluminum, and organics.

-In the U.S., our ARRCs are located within many service centers and serve as a central destination for regional recyclable or reusable store material.
+In the U.S., our Asset Recovery and Recycling Centers (ARRCs) are located within many service centers and serve as a central destination for regional recyclable or reusable store material.
 Select stores send used corrugated cardboard, plastic, excess hangers, store fixtures, display cases, unused boxes, and other supplies to their local ARRC, where the items are processed for reuse in other stores or recycled.
-As of 2018, we operated 18 ARRC locations in the U.S. These ARRCs service about 62% of our T.J.
-Maxx and Marshalls stores, and we plan to continue to open new locations that broaden this service across the nation.
+As of 2019, we operated 21 ARRC locations in the U.S. These ARRCs service about 68% of our T.J.
+Maxx and Marshalls stores.

-Our two distribution centers in Ontario, Canada have achieved the Recycling Council of Ontario’s 3R Silver Certification for outstanding policies and performance in responsible waste management.
-We encourage waste reduction and recyclability through our procurement policy, and have improved our diversion rate year over year for the last three years.
-In 2018, we achieved a combined approximately 95% diversion rate in our distribution centers!
+Our distribution centers in Ontario, Canada, encourage waste reduction and recyclability through our procurement policy and Associate education efforts.
+In 2019, we achieved a combined approximately 95% diversion rate in our distribution centers!